 This topic describes trojan attacks, how to find and delete trojan files, and how to defend against trojan attacks.

-When a user visits an attacked web page, the injected malicious code exploits vulnerabilities of the browser, third-party ActiveX controls, and plug-ins, such as Flash and PDF plug-ins, to secretly download and execute the trojan virus.
+When a user visits an attacked web page, the injected malicious code exploits vulnerabilities of the browser, third-party ActiveX controls, and plug-ins, such as Flash and PDF plug-ins, to secretly download and run trojans.

 Hazards of trojan attacks

-If a trojan attack occurs, the attacker intrudes into your website and can obtain sensitive user data, such accounts, passwords, and business data.
-If a user visits the attacked website, the computer of the user may be implanted with a trojan virus.
-The virus can steal data such as bank accounts, social network accounts, and passwords.
-The trojan virus can also damage data on disks of the computer.
+If a trojan attack occurs, the attacker intrudes into your website and can obtain sensitive user data, such as accounts, passwords, and business data.
+If a user visits the attacked website, the computer of the user may be implanted with trojans.
+The trojans can steal data such as bank accounts, social network accounts, and passwords.
+The trojans can also damage data on disks of the computer.
 This can cause huge losses of information assets for the user.
 Therefore, trojan attacks may affect the reputation of your website, damage the computer systems of your users, and cause data leaks of the users.